yurkova/cloaked-dangerzone/README.md

 # cloaked-dangerzone
-Project for Information Retrieval course
+Project for Information Retrieval course at Taras Shevchenko National University of Kyiv.